 The Dean of Students Office is just one of many units at the University of Michigan invested in student safety and violence prevention.
-And just one of the prevention programs they’re offering students this year is a three day self-defense class taught by IMPACT Chicago and co-sponsored by the U of M Alumnae Council.
+And just one of the prevention programs they offered students in 2014 was a three day self-defense class taught by IMPACT Chicago and co-sponsored by the U of M Alumnae Council.

 The instructor team includes a personal coach and “padded attacker,” offering a supportive environment and a chance to experience full-force physical techniques while adrenaline is high and fine motor skills are low (as is likely to be the case in a real-life emergency.)
 IMPACT of Chicago teaches: